-Steely Dan were the quiet achievers of the 1970s, recording an excellent series of meticulously written and arranged albums, with jazzy chord changes and dark, sarcastic lyrics.
+Steely Dan were the quiet achievers of the 1970s, recording an excellent series of meticulously written and arranged albums with jazzy chord changes and dark, sarcastic lyrics.
 The group was formed around Donald Fagen on lead vocals and guitar and Walter Becker on bass and guitar.
 The pair met when they were students at Bard College, New York, in 1967.
 They formed a songwriting team and comedian Chevy Chase was a drummer in one of their early bands.

-The group’s albums became increasingly perfect and increasingly insular, and 1977’s Aja arguably stands as the pinnacle of their quest for a pristine sound.
+The group’s albums became increasingly perfect and increasingly insular, and 1977’s Aja stands as the pinnacle of their quest for a pristine sound.
 After a previously uneventful career, 1980’s Gaucho was beset by a host of difficulties – Becker’s girlfriend died of a drug overdose in his apartment, an assistant engineer accidentally deleted most of a completed track, Becker broke a leg in a traffic accident, and the group were sued over the similarity of the title track to a Keith Jarrett piece.

 Steely Dan Album Reviews

-Favourite Album: Aja
+Best Album: Aja